 The space module also carries a number of silver-zinc batteries in its service module, which can provide emergency power for about 6 hours in case of failure of the solar arrays.
 However, without a functioning batter charger to recharge, these batteries eventually ran out.
-Without power supply, the space module lost all communications and telemetry transmissions with the earth, so the ground control could no longer to command the space module for a controlled re-entry.
+With no power supply, the space module lost all communications and telemetry transmissions with the earth, so the mission control could no longer command the space module for a controlled re-entry.

 Despite some concerns, the majority of the Tiangong 1 module would burn up during the atmospheric re-entry, though It is probable that some large pieces will survive re-entry and hit the Earth’s surface.
 While it is impossible to accurately predict the time and location of the re-entry, the likelihood of this taking place over a populated area is minimal.

 Tiangong-1 re-entered the Earth’s atmosphere at approximately 00:16 UTC on 2 April 2018 over the South Pacific Ocean at 24.5°S, 151.1°W.